ai-autocoder/multi-project-diff/README.md

 ## How to Use

 1.  **Open a file** you want to use for comparison.
 This becomes the initial reference file the first time you run the diff.
-2. Open the **"MULTI PROJECTS DIFF"** view in the Explorer sidebar.
+2. Open the **"MULTI PROJECTS DIFF"** view from the Activity Bar.
 The view will show the comparison of your active file against other projects in the same group.
 3.  **Change the Reference File (Optional):**
     *   Click **Set as Reference** (pin icon) next to any file in the list to set it as the new reference for all comparisons.
     *   Click **Use Active File as Reference** (target icon) in the toolbar to set the file currently active in your editor as the reference.